rpsubc8/ESP32TinyChip8/readmeEnglish.md

  <li>Screen adjustment X</li>
  <li>Beeper audio (500 Hz)</li>
  <li>Precompiled version (flash download 3.9.2) 320x200</li>
+ <li>Reduced version (DAC 1 bit) Wemos D1 R32 joystick board standard ATARI DB9</li>
 </ul>

 <br><br>
 <h1>Precompiled version</h1>
 In the precompile folder there is a version already compiled to be saved with the flash download tool 3.9.2.
-It is a version with 320x200 resolution with the demo games in FLASH.<br><br>
+It is a 320x200 resolution version with the demo games in FLASH for the TTGO VGA32 v1.x and the Wemos D1 R32.<br><br>
 <a href='https://github.com/rpsubc8/ESP32TinyChip8/tree/main/precompile'>https://github.com/rpsubc8/ESP32TinyChip8/tree/main/precompile</a>
 <br><br>
 We must choose the ESP32 type: